Spatially-resolved dynamics of the amplitude Schmid-Higgs mode in disordered superconductors

-The goal of the present Letter is to fill this gap by examining the non-analyticities of the $T{=}0$ disorder-averaged SH susceptibility $\chi_{\textsf{SH}}(z,\mathbf{q})$ as a function of complex frequency and momentum, which determine the asymptotics of the SH response.
-Our approach is based on the BCS mean-field theory, assuming that both the elastic scattering rate $1/\tau$ and the superconducting gap $\Delta$ are much smaller than the Fermi energy.
+The goal of the present Letter is to fill this gap by examining the non-analyticities of the $T{=}0$ disorder-averaged SH susceptibility $\chi_{\textsf{SH}}(z,\bm{q})$ as a function of complex frequency and momentum.
+This susceptibility quantifies the dynamical response of the order parameter amplitude $|\Delta(t,\bm{r})|$ that arises when external perturbations disturb it from its equilibrium state.
+Our approach is based on the BCS model with impurities, assuming a local attractive coupling $\lambda$ that induces an $s$-wave, spin-singlet superconducting state with a zero-temperature gap $\Delta$.
+For concreteness, we consider the following Hamiltonian density

+Here $\sigma{=}{\uparrow}{/}{\downarrow}$ labels spin degrees of freedom, $\nu$ is the density of states at the Fermi level in the normal state, $\lambda{>}0$ is the dimensionless BCS coupling constant, $\psi_\sigma(\bm{r})$ is the electron field, $\bm{A}$ is the vector potential, and $V(\bm{r})$ is a white-noise Gaussian random potential that induces elastic scattering rate $1/\tau$.
+We assume that both $1/\tau$ and the {superconducting} gap $\Delta$ are much smaller than the Fermi energy, {$\mu{=}mv_F^2/2$ ($v_F$ is the Fermi velocity and $m$ is the electron mass)}, which allows us to linearize the electron dispersion, and treat impurity scattering within the self-consistent Born approximation.
 The ratio $\Delta \tau$ is used to interpolate between the dirty ($\Delta\tau{\ll} 1$) and clean ($\Delta \tau {\gg} 1$) regimes.
 Under these conditions, the interplay of superconductivity and disorder is treated at the level of Anderson's theorem \cite{Anderson1959,Gor'kovAbrikosov1959a,Gor'kovAbrikosov1959b}, disregarding more subtle effects such as interference-induced corrections \cite{Maekawa1981,Maekawa1984,Finkelstein1987,Finkelstein1994}, or spatial inhomogeneity of the order parameter and Lifshitz tails below the spectral edge \cite{larkin1972density,Meyer2001,Feigelman2012}.